napsugar96/python_test_task/README.md

 Content-Length: 23
 {"address": "Budapest"}
 ```
-If the request was successful, the app will reply with an empty 204.
+If the request was successful, the app will return 204 code and empty body.
 If the body is missing or has invalid content, the app will send 400 error
 response.